 Please call 250-334-5021.
 If you do not get an answer, leave a voicemail and someone will call you back as soon as is possible.
 Be sure to leave a phone number so that we can call you back.

-Counselling Services will be available through telephone or Skype appointments only.
-Please book your appointment online or contact Student Services to make an appointment:
+Counselling Services continue to be available through telephone or secure BlueJeans video conferencing appointments only.
+Please contact Student Services to make an appointment:

 For additional or out-of-hours support, the following resources are available:

 Yes, there may be funds available to help you with your studies as an NIC student, whether that's for groceries or for technological support such as purchasing a computer to complete your studies.
 Please contact email@example.com to inquire about financial aid.